-For instructions about other operating systems and network installations, search the Thermo-Calc Installation Guide, which is also available on our website.
+For instructions about other operating systems, network installations, or installing an SDK (e.g. TC-Python or TC-Toolbox for MATLAB®) search the Thermo-Calc Installation Guide, which is also available on our website.
 You can also review the Licensing Options included on our website.